Use of What-if Scenarios to Help Explain Artificial Intelligence Models for Neonatal Health: AIMEN System Design

-We also employed the CTGAN \cite{xu2019modeling} model for synthetic data generation.
+In the other version, which is the default implementation of the AIMEN system, we employed the CTGAN \cite{xu2019modeling} model for synthetic data generation.
 We balanced and augmented the data in three phases: i. generated positive class data until the dataset was balanced, ii. generated negative class samples until the size was 5 times larger, and iii. generated positive class data until the dataset was balanced.
 This way, the final training dataset was balanced and at least 5 times the size of the original training dataset.
 We developed three variations of CTGAN-based augmentation based on whether any generated data was discarded.
 The default AIMEN system integrates all data generated by the generative model into the training dataset.
 In the Restricted AIMEN (R-AIMEN) variations, we used the silhouette score \cite{shahapure2020cluster} to determine whether a batch of generated data should be integrated or discarded.
-A batch of synthetic data was discarded if, after including this dataset with the current dataset, the silhouette score did not improve over the current silhouette score or it did not meet a certain threshold.
+A batch of synthetic data was discarded if, after including this dataset with the current dataset, the silhouette score did not improve over the current silhouette score, or it did not meet a certain threshold.
 For example, the batch of generated data was discarded if the silhouette score after generation was not more than the previous silhouette score or not more than the predefined minimum.
 Note that we used the generated synthetic data only to train the models, but the final evaluation was always done on a subset of the real data.